New York City Travel Documents Immigration Lawyer

 - Student visa: allows its holder to study at an institution of higher learning in the issuing country.

 - Temporary worker visa for approved employment: These are generally more difficult to obtain but valid for longer periods of time than a business visa.
 One common such visa is the H-1B visa.

 - Journalist visa: for journalists traveling for their news organizations.

 - Asylum visa: issued to people who have suffered or reasonably fear persecution in their own country due to their political activities or opinion, association with a particular group; or who were exiled from their own country.

 One common type of temporary visa in the New York area requiring travel documents is the HB-1 employment visa.
 The H-1B is a nonimmigrant temporary work visa that allows employers to temporarily employ foreign workers in specialty occupations.
 A “specialty occupation” requires a theoretical and practical application of a body of highly specialized knowledge in a certain technical field.
 The H-1B visa requires the attainment of a bachelor’s degree or its equivalent in work experience as a minimum.
 The job offered must require a bachelor’s degree to qualify.

 Contact Our New York City Immigration Lawyers

-Our law firm can explain all of the opportunities associated with travel documents and help you through the entire process as well as discussing options.
+Our law firm can explain all of the opportunities associated with travel documents, guide you through your options, and help you achieve your goals.
 For an initial consultation with a skilled immigration lawyer, contact the Law Office of Cheryl R. David in New York.